kaartikeya15/RAG-News-Assistant/README.md

 ```bash
   pip install -r requirements.txt
 ```
-4.Set up your OpenRouter API key by creating a .env file in the project root and adding your API
+4. Set up your OpenRouter API key by creating a .env file in the project root and adding your API

 ```bash
   OPENROUTER_API_KEY="enter your_openrouter_api_key_here"